woodRock/fishy-business/docs/source/minutes.rst

     * Fast enough, their are faster algorithms, but this is fast enough in signal processing.
     * ADMM is a distributed MSE.
     * Primal-Dual Method of Multipliers (PDMM).
-    * Lifting - add a new variable, then constrin them, this allows us to associate variables with models only.
+    * Lifting - add a new variable, then constrain them, this allows us to associate variables with models only.
     * PDMMM was developed for solving decomposible optimisation problems in a distributed fashion.
     * Note: traditional somewhat ad-hoc deviations, nicer alternative is is <unlegible> greater based.